heldrida/reactatouille-boilerplate/template/README.md

 # Reacstart Boilerplate

-Reacstart is a command-line tool for the Reacstart-Boilerplate created by Punkbit, to help quickly start and build a new React project.
-Built using Redux Webpack HMR Gulp Sass Mocha Enzyme Chai Express Boilerplate.
+Reacstart is a command-line tool for the Reacstart-Boilerplate to help quickly start and build a new React project, built using Redux, Webpack, Gulp, HMR/Hot Module Reload, Sass (architecture best practices), Mocha, Enzyme, Chai, Express server

 ## Getting Started